Bayesian Uncertainty Estimation Under Complex Sampling: Abstract

 \section{Abstract}

-Multistage sampling designs utilized by federal statistical agencies are typically constructed to maximize the efficiency of the target domain level estimator (e.g., indexed by geographic area) within cost constraints to administer survey instruments.
-Sampling designs are usually constructed to be informative, whereby inclusion probabilities are computed to be correlated with the response variable of interest to minimize the variance of the resulting estimator.
-Multistage sampling designs may induce dependence between the sampled units; for example, employment of a sampling step that selects geographically-indexed clusters of units in order to efficiently manage the cost of collection.
-A data analyst may use a sampling-weighted pseudo-posterior distribution to estimate the population model on the observed sample.
+Social and economic studies are often implemented as complex survey designs.
+For example, multistage, unequal probability sampling designs utilized by federal statistical agencies are typically constructed to maximize the efficiency of the target domain level estimator (e.g., indexed by geographic area) within cost constraints for survey administration.
+Such designs may induce dependence between the sampled units; for example, with employment of a sampling step that selects geographically-indexed clusters of units.
+A sampling-weighted pseudo-posterior distribution may be used to estimate the population model on the observed sample.
 The dependence induced between co-clustered units inflates the scale of the resulting pseudo-posterior covariance matrix that has been shown to induce under coverage of the credibility sets.
-While the pseudo-posterior distribution contracts on the true population model parameters (under mild conditions on model complexity and the sampling design), we demonstrate that the scale and shape of the asymptotic distributions are different between each of the MLE, the pseudo-posterior and the MLE under simple random sampling.
-Motivated by the different forms of the asymptotic covariance matrices and the within cluster dependence, we devise a correction applied as a simple and fast post-processing step to our MCMC draws taken from the pseudo-posterior distribution.
-Our updating step projects the pseudo-posterior covariance matrix such that the nominal coverage is approximately achieved with credibility sets that account for both the distributions for population generation, $P_{\theta_0}$, and the multistage, informative sampling, $P_{\nu}$.
-We demonstrate the efficacy of our scale and shape projection procedure on synthetic data and make an application to the National Survey on Drug Use and Health.
+By bridging results across Bayesian model mispecification and survey sampling, we demonstrate that the scale and shape of the asymptotic distributions are different between each of the pseudo-MLE, the pseudo-posterior and the MLE under simple random sampling.
+Through insights from survey sampling variance estimation and recent advances in computational methods, we devise a correction applied as a simple and fast post-processing step to MCMC draws of the pseudo-posterior distribution.
+This adjustment projects the pseudo-posterior covariance matrix such that the nominal coverage is approximately achieved.
+We make an application to the National Survey on Drug Use and Health as a motivating example and we demonstrate the efficacy of our scale and shape projection procedure on synthetic data on several common archetypes of survey designs.